-- "Waste reduction" means preventing or decreasing the amount of waste being generated through waste prevention, recycling, or purchasing recycled and environmentally preferable products. - (b) Consistent with the requirements of Section 701 of Executive Order 13101, the Contractor shall establish a program to promote cost-effective waste reduction in all operations and facilities covered by this contract.
-The Contractor's programs shall comply with applicable Federal, State, and local requirements, specifically including Section 6002 of the Resource Conservation and Recovery Act (42 U.S.C.
-6962, et seq.) and implementing regulations (40 CFR Part 247).
+- "Waste reduction" means preventing or decreasing the amount of waste being generated through waste prevention, recycling, or purchasing recycled and environmentally preferable products. - (b) Consistent with the requirements of section 3(e) of Executive Order 13423, the Contractor shall establish a program to promote cost-effective waste reduction in all operations and facilities covered by this contract.

-I.50 52.223-11 Ozone-Depleting Substances (May 2001)
+I.50 52.223-11 -- Ozone-Depleting Substances (May 2001)

 - (a) Definition.
-"Ozone-depleting substance," as used in this clause, means any substance the Environmental Protection Agency designates in 40 CFR part 82 as-- - (1) Class I, including, but not limited to, chlorofluorocarbons, halons, carbon tetrachloride, and methyl chloroform; or - (2) Class II, including, but not limited to, hydrochlorofluorocarbons. - (b) The Contractor shall label products which contain or are manufactured with ozone-depleting substances in the manner and to the extent required by 42 U.S.C.
+"Ozone-depleting substance," as used in this clause, means any substance the Environmental Protection Agency designates in 40 CFR part 82 as- - (1) Class I, including, but not limited to, chlorofluorocarbons, halons, carbon tetrachloride, and methyl chloroform; or - (2) Class II, including, but not limited to, hydrochlorofluorocarbons. - (b) The Contractor shall label products which contain or are manufactured with ozone-depleting substances in the manner and to the extent required by 42 U.S.C.
 7671j (b), (c), and (d) and 40 CFR part 82, Subpart E, as follows: "WARNING: Contains (or manufactured with, if applicable) , a substance(s) which harm(s) public health and environment by destroying ozone in the upper atmosphere."
 The Contractor shall insert the name of the substance(s).

-I.51 52.223-12 Refrigeration Equipment and Air Conditioners (May 1995)
+I.51 52.223-12 -- Refrigeration Equipment and Air Conditioners (May 1995)